In response to this blog post: http://nicholastong.com/blog/2015/09/thoughts-on-ravi-zacharias-truth-if-you-dare-seminar/

 People whose primary goal is to obtain a kind of personal salvation based on believing the “right” doctrines (i.e. believing the absolute truth), would naturally become preoccupied with “absolute truth”.
 But true salvation, i.e. moral transformation, is really achieved by continual reflection on what “good” really is, and dedicating oneself to it.
 This is what the “good news” is for in the first place.

-Finally, just because morality is subjectively apprehended, does not mean that people are necessarily “free” to adopt their own separate moral systems.
-We are all human beings (made in God’s image!), and there is always the possibility that moral “truth” is something to be shared amongst all humans; in fact, a shared morality may be a key trait that defines us as human beings, on top of our biological similarities.
+Finally, just because morality is subjectively apprehended, it does not mean that people are necessarily “free” to adopt their own separate moral systems.
+We are all human beings (made in God’s image!), and just as we share fundamental similarities in biology, we may well naturally come to fundamentally share an appreciation for the same kind of morality.